-At the end of the challenge (approximately in August/September 2020), teams will present their working concept at a show case event before an international jury in Mumbai or New Delhi.
+At the end of the challenge (planned for November 2021), teams will present their working concept at a show case event before an international jury in Mumbai or New Delhi.

-During this phase, your team will receive one-on-one coaching and mentoring from the Centre for Technolgy Infusion, La Trobe Accelerator Program and the La Trobe Business School.
+During this phase, your team will receive one-on-one coaching and mentoring from the Centre for Technology Infusion, La Trobe Accelerator Program, School of Engineering and Mathematical Sciences and the La Trobe Business School.

 The winning team will receive an all expense* paid 2 week mentorship stay in Melbourne.
-During your stay, you will have a chance to work with academic and business experts within the Centre for Technology Infusion, La Trobe Accelerator Program and the La Trobe Business School.
+During your stay, you will have a chance to work with academic and business experts within the Centre for Technology Infusion, La Trobe Accelerator Program, School of Engineering and Mathematical Sciences and the La Trobe Business School.

 All participants who successfully complete the challenge will also get a completion certificate highlighting their achievement and any notable feedback from TIGC's international judging panel.